-The Company recognizes the value of diversity among its directors and Management and has adopted a diversity policy (the "Diversity Policy") as part of our efforts to create a diverse and inclusive corporate culture that solicits multiple perspectives, free of conscious or unconscious bias and discrimination.
-The Diversity Policy sets a target of achieving at least 30% representation of women on the Board by the Company's 2023 annual meeting of shareholders.
-Two of the Company's current seven directors (28.57%) are women.
-Two of the Company's current directors have Latino background.
+The Company's guiding principle is to recruit and retain directors and management on the basis of merit - knowledge, experience, expertise and leadership qualities.
+We recognize the value of diversity among its directors and Management and has adopted a diversity policy (the "Diversity Policy") as part of our efforts to create a diverse and inclusive corporate culture that solicits multiple perspectives, free of conscious or unconscious bias and discrimination.
+The Diversity Policy sets a target of achieving at least 30% representation of women on the Board by the Company's 2025 annual meeting of shareholders.
+Three of the Company's seven director nominees (42.85%) are women.
+One of the director nominees has a Latino background.

 Under the Diversity Policy, the CG&NC must consider various diversity criteria, including race and gender diversity, when assessing the optimal composition of the Board and recommending nominees to fill Board vacancies.
 In particular, the CG&NC must ensure that appropriate efforts are made to include women in the list of candidates being considered for a Board positions, and may engage qualified, independent external advisors to conduct a search for candidates to help achieve diversity objectives, including gender diversity.
 If no women are selected from the list of candidates recommended for a Board position, the Board must have objective reasons to support such a determination.
-A copy of the Diversity Policy is available on our website at https://edrsilver.com/about-endeavour/governance/.
+A copy of the Diversity Policy is available on our website at https://edrsilver.com/t/governance/.

 The Company has not adopted a target regarding women in executive officer positions of the Company.
-Currently 25% of the Company's executive officers are female.
-Pursuant to the Diversity Policy, Management of the Company will seek to have at least one woman candidate under consideration for any new senior management positions to be filled.
+Currently 17% of the Company's executive officers are female.
+Pursuant to the Diversity Policy, Management of the Company will seek to have at least one-woman candidate under consideration for any new senior management positions to be filled.

-If all director nominees are elected at the Meeting, the Company will have achieved the target of 30% female directors in 2023 with three directors on the Board of eight director being women (37.5%).
+If all director nominees are elected at the Meeting, the Company will continue to meet the target of 30% female directors in 2025 with three directors on the Board of seven directors being women (42.85%).
 The Board and Management will consider executive officer candidates if, as and when the need arises based upon candidate qualifications, abilities and potential contributions irrespective of gender.